FrendsPlatform/FrendsTemplates/Templates/Databases/MicrosoftSQL/CSV file from SFTP server to MicrosoftSQL Database Update/long-description.md

 This template assumes that the following prerequisites are in place:

-- The SFTP server user should have the permissions to connect and access the files that Frends needs to download.
+- The **SFTP server** user should have the permissions to connect and access the files that Frends needs to download.
-- The Frends agent has access to database where the data will be insert and the necessary permissions to perform the insert.
+- The Frends agent has access to the **MicrosoftSQL database** where the data will be insert and the necessary permissions to perform the insert.

 # Implementation and Usage Notes

-This template only performs updates to a table in a MicrosoftSQL database specified in the Process Variables.
+This template only performs updates to a table in a **MicrosoftSQL database** specified in the Process Variables.
 The input CSV file will contained the data to be inserted in key-value format, it must contain column names that match the column names in the table that is to be updated.
 The Process Variable rowIdentifier must be set to the name of the table column that will uniquely indentify the row to be updated.